Andy2K11/OpenBadgeTest/README.md

 * Unable to POST blobs with form submission, Apps Scripts limitation
 * CSV files sent using insecure XHR (could be using https but need to confirm)
 * Assumes that first row in CSV is header but has no method to check or give option to user
-* No way of reporting if emails have been successfully sent
+* No way of reporting if emails have been successfully sent (although you can check the sent mail folder of the associated gmail account)
 * Doesn't check if badge with same or similar name has already been created
 * Doesn't check if badge has already been issued to recipient
 * No way of recording if badge has been claimed by recipient
-* Personal data is not stored in an encrypted format
+* Personal data is not stored in an encrypted format (although connection to Google is https)
 * Administrator authentication uses plain text password comparison (weak)
+* Obscure message or no message when wrong password is entered
 * Location of data is uncertain, Google Servers likely to be outside EEA (European Economic Area)
 * Salt used to hash emails is visible as plain text within code and badge assertion json
+* There may be Google account limits on the number of emails that can be sent per day (check your account for details - https://support.google.com/a/answer/166852?hl=en)